kabarton62/cybersec-tools-II/web_app_enum/exercise2.md

 [*] Resuming scan from previous session, please wait [+] GET http://localhost/ (0)
 ```
-Complete a wapiti scan against Metasploitable2.
-Again, this scan will take time to complete.
+Start a wapiti scan against Metasploitable2.
+Again, this scan will take hours to complete.
 Let it run.
 Progress can be monitored by using a verbosity option in the scan.

+**Capture a screenshot showing the wapiti scan running.**

+Examine wapiti scan results after the scan completes.